 Clients in Bahamas can visit http://www.centralbankbahamas.com/exchange.php for more information.

 Clients in Barbados can visit http://www.centralbank.org.bb/foreign-exchange for more information.

 If you still have questions or require assistance with your cross-currency transfer we recommend visiting your nearest branch.

-All of your pending transactions can be reviewed from the "Pending Transactions" in NetBank.
-It can also be found on the "Approvals and Processing" page in Digital Banking.
+All pending transfers can be found on the "Approvals and Processing" page in RBC Digital Banking.